anthonynarine/React-Props-Sytem-demo-project/README.md

                 We only need one file bulma/css/bulma.css
         3. import above file
                 ~ import bulma/css/bulma.css;

-                  .css is need for the import b/c we are importing a no js file.
+                ~ .css is need for the import b/c we are importing a no js file.

+        NOTE the import case here
+                when we import Folders or Files  out of the node modules directory, we do not have to use a relative path, so we no dot slash.

+        ~ Modifying The Cards contents ~

+        1. Add the div tags to the cards
+           a) they must match exactly as the css
+           b) We will use className not class b/c we are using jsx